Relativistic slowing down shocks as sources of GRB lag: Introduction

-The magnetization parameter, $\sigma$, is equal to the upstream Poynting flux relative to the total mass-energy flux \citep{Appl88,Kennel84a}. \cite{Kennel84a} presented the derivation of the Rankine-Hugoniot relations for perpendicular shocks.
+The magnetisation parameter, $\sigma$, is equal to the upstream Poynting flux relative to the total mass-energy flux (\citet{Appl88}, \citet{Kennel84a}). \citet{Kennel84a} presented the derivation of the Rankine-Hugoniot relations for perpendicular shocks.
 They found that $R=3(1-4\sigma)$ for $\sigma\lesssim 0.01$ and $R=1+1/(2\sigma)$ for $\sigma\gtrsim 10$.
-We estimate that Cracow acceleration needs $\sigma<0.1-0.01$ to accelerate efficiently if one applies the usual plasma conditions, but we devise the model of loop plasma which could require large value of $\sigma$ and standard compression $R=3$.
+We estimate that Cracow acceleration needs $\sigma<0.1-0.01$ to accelerate efficiently if one applies normal plasma, but we devise the model of loop plasma (section \ref{sec:micro}) which could have a larger value of $\sigma$ and the standard compression $R=3$.

-\cite{Kirk03} have found that the Poynting flux can be dissipated before the pulsar wind reaches the inner edge of the Crab Nebula.
-This is in accordance with the value of $\sigma=0.003$ near the termination shock of the nebula \citep{Kennel84a,Kennel84b} which is far more sufficient than Cracow acceleration requires.
+\citet{Kirk03} have found that the Poynting flux can be dissipated before the pulsar wind reaches the inner edge of the Crab Nebula.
+This is in accordance with the value of $\sigma=0.003$ near the termination shock of the nebula (\citet{Kennel84a}, \citet{Kennel84b}) which is far more sufficient than Cracow acceleration requires.

+The present paper is based on \citet{Bednarz12}.
+In the theory of cosmic rays acceleration little has changed since then and observations do not point to one model.
+Below, we update references in the field of research.

+\citet{Kargaltsev15} provide a review of pulsar winds and PWNe, \citet{Buhler14} a review of the Crab Nebula and its pulsar, \citet{Kagan15} a review of the physics of magnetic reconnection and \citet{Granot15} a review of GRBs. \citet{Lemoine15} showed, taking into account Fermi acceleration, that known pulsar wind nebulae are not powerful enough to confine ultra-high energy cosmic rays (UHECRs). \citet{Sironi15} in a review of the physics of relativistic shocks show that particle acceleration, when efficient, modifies the turbulence around the shock and wonder how it influences further acceleration.